 The Minnesota Constitution states that the size of the Legislature must be prescribed by law, therefore the Legislature determines the size of the Legislature (Minnesota Constitution, Article IV - Legislative Department).

 Legislative district lines are redrawn every ten years, following the decennial U.S. Census.
 Each state uses the census data to draw its legislative boundaries.
 The courts have held that each district must be nearly equal in population size.
 In Minnesota, and in most other states, the Legislature is charged with redistricting.
-In nine states, it is done by an independent commission, and in Alaska, the governor must redistrict.
+For information about other states, please see NCSL: Creation of Redistricting Commissions.

 No matter who is charged with the task of drawing district boundaries, the final product often is challenged in court.
 Once in the judicial system, the plan must meet strict criteria for approval.
 Redistricting plans have been ruled invalid for many reasons, including gerrymandering (creating oddly shaped districts to create a partisan advantage), compacting (concentrating voters of a single political persuasion into as few districts as possible), and fracturing (spreading voters of a single political persuasion among many districts to dilute their collective voting strength).